Sinhaaz/Power-BI-HR-Analytics-Dashboard/README.md

 Analyzed the HR Analytics dataset and created an interactive dashboard using Power BI.

 ## Project Learnings:
- - Created interactive dashboard to track and analyze overall performance data
+ - Created interactive dashboard to track attrition and the reasons behind it
  - Used complex parameters to drill down in worksheet and customization using filters and slicers
  - Created connections, join new tables, calculations to manipulate data and enable user driven parameters for visualizations
  - Used different data types of customized visualization (bar chart, pie chart, donut chart, area chart, line chart)